Première (magazine): UK

-In September 1992, a UK edition was released, published by Emap Metro and edited by Barry McIlheney.
+In September 1992, a UK edition was released, published by Emap Metro and edited by Barry McIlheney for 5 years until its closure in 1997.

 The February 1998 U.S. edition published in the United Kingdom incorporated a special UK film section.
 By the October 1998 edition, this was published as a separate supplement but had ceased by January 1999.

 Other European editions

+A Russian edition of the magazine was last published in December 2004.

-In addition to the original French edition, editions are also published in Poland and Spain.
-The Portuguese edition was canceled in October 2007.
-The last issue of the Czech edition was released in June 2009.
+As of March 2007, in addition to the original edition in France, editions were being published in Czech Republic, Poland, Portugal and Spain.